ApaxPhoenix/WebPy/README.md

-# MicroWeb
+# WebPy

-MicroWeb is a compact Python micro-framework, simplifying web development with its minimalist approach.
+WebPy is a compact Python micro-framework, simplifying web development with its minimalist approach.
 Build lightweight and efficient web applications effortlessly.

 ## Introduction